andresg747/cookunity-pokemon/Readme.md

 - Client:
   - List all Pokemon
-  - Filter Pokemon by name and type in the client
+  - Filter Pokemon by name and type
   - Select a Pokemon to view its details
   - Battle mode to simulate a battle between two Pokemon